RasmusJoenurm/charry-web/README.md

 ### Adding new partners

 Edit `src/data/cards.ts` - just add a new object to the array with the partner's info.
 The categories are: "Tervis", "Loomade heaolu", "Laste heaolu", "Loodus ja keskkond", "Haridus", "Tugev ühiskond".

+### Adding new team members

+Edit `src/data/team.ts` - just add a new object to the array with the member's info.

 ### Adding gallery photos